Sequential composition of answer set programs: Algebraic semantics

-\subsection{Answer Sets}
+\subsection{Answer sets}

-We interpret programs according to their answer set semantics and since answer sets can be constructively computed by bottom-up iterations of the associated van Emden-Kowalski operators (cf. \prettyref{thm:semantics}), we can finally reformulate the fixed point semantics of answer set programs in terms of sequential composition (\prettyref{thm:AS}).
+We interpret programs according to their answer set semantics and since answer sets can be constructively computed by bottom-up iterations of the associated van Emden-Kowalski operators (cf. \prettyref{t:semantics}), we can finally reformulate the fixed point semantics of answer set programs in terms of sequential composition (\prettyref{t:AS}).